DemarcusL/ProjectLandingPage/ideas.md

 -look into a mouse over evt instead of on-click, can save code and build cohesiveness.
 -Implement scroll feature to navigate the homepage.
 -Implement iframe onclick feature
--set up message that will be dispalyed on each homepage.
--set up iframe for when ball is cliked

 -translate these issues to GitHub issues for Management tracking